-I would like to convey our extreme concern with the high rate of suicides across all components of the military, and especially those that continue to plague the Army National Guard in particular.
-While we greatly appreciate the efforts made by this Committee to try to combat the near-epidemic rate of suicides across the military and among our veteran population, I think we all agree that much more needs to be done.
+I would like to convey our extreme concern with the high suicide rate across all components of the military, and focus specifically on the near-epidemic rate of suicides within the Army National Guard.
+While we greatly appreciate the efforts made by this Committee to begin addressing suicides across the military and among our veteran population, I think we all agree that much more needs to be done to combat and reduce the rate of suicide.

-NGAUS hopes to continue our work with this Committee and the National Guard Bureau to support and amplify numerous initiatives to reduce suicides in the National Guard.
-Before identifying some of these specific initiatives, I would like to briefly point out a few of the challenges we face in combating mental health issues.
+NGAUS hopes to continue our work with this Committee and the National Guard Bureau to support and bolster specific initiatives to reduce suicides in the National Guard.
+Before identifying some of these specific initiatives, I would like to point out a few of the challenges we face in combating mental health issues.

-First, we ask for this Committee's support to help standardize the various mental and behavioral health programs within the Department of Defense, including in the National Guard Bureau.
 Among the Air and Army National Guard, as well as within the 54 states and territories, we have seen numerous examples of inconsistencies in staffing and, perhaps most alarming, programs and key personnel working in silos and not sharing common analysis or reporting systems.
+We ask for this Committee's support to standardize the various mental and behavioral health programs within the Department of Defense, including in the National Guard Bureau.

 In terms of staffing and personnel, there is currently insufficient funding for Army National Guard Directors of Psychological Health (DPH), who provide vitally important counseling services to our members.
-Similarly, research has found the importance and benefits of full-time chaplains at Air and Army Guard units.
+Research shows the importance and benefits of full-time chaplains at Air and Army Guard units.
 However, a combined 90 total chaplains across the Guard are unable to meet the needs of nearly 450,000 Guardsmen.
-We all must do more to ensure that members of the Reserve Component have access to qualified mental health professionals.
-There is no doubt that increasing funding in order to hire additional Directors of Psychological Health and full-time chaplains is a positive step forward.
+We all must do more to ensure that members of the Reserve Component have regular access to guidance and counsel as well as to qualified mental health professionals.
+Increasing funding for hiring additional Directors of Psychological Health and full-time chaplains is a positive step forward.

-As you know, members of the Guard and Reserve struggle to access the same care as their active duty counterparts because they often live far from military installations.
+Members of the Guard and Reserve struggle to access the same care as their active duty counterparts because they often live far from military installations.
 For this reason, we ask for your support in pursuing initiatives that utilize new technologies, including access to telehealth services, to deliver care to our most vulnerable members.

-Currently, Guardsmen and Reservists undergo annual health assessments to identify medical issues that could impact their ability to deploy, but any follow-up care is often pursued at the expense of our servicemembers.
-We support Ranking Member Tester's legislation, S. 1566, the CARE for Reservists Act that would allow Guardsmen and Reservists to access Vet Centers for mental health screening and counseling, employment assessments, education training, and other services to help them.
+Currently, Guardsmen and Reservists undergo annual health assessments to identify medical issues that could impact their ability to deploy, but any follow-up care is often pursued at the expense of our service members.
+We support Ranking Member Tester's legislation, the CARE for Reservists Act that would allow Guardsmen and Reservists to access Vet Centers for mental health screening and counseling, employment assessments, education training, and other services to help them.
 We ask for your assistance in pursuing additional legislation that would provide all drilling Guard and Reserve members access to Vet Center counseling services regardless of whether they have been deployed.

 While NGAUS continues to support the Department of Veterans Affairs (VA) mental health initiatives, we believe it is essential to establish a network of local, state, and federal resources centered at the community level in order to deliver evidence-based care to veterans whenever and wherever they are located.
-To facilitate the leveraging of innovative mental health care providers in our communities, the VA can actively exercise its authority to contract with private entities in local communities, or creatively implement a voucher program that would allow our veterans to seek fee-based treatment locally outside the brick and mortar VA facilities and Vet Centers.
+To leverage innovative mental health care providers in our communities, the VA can exercise its authority to contract with private entities in local communities, or alternatively implement a voucher program that would allow our veterans to seek fee-based treatment locally outside the brick and mortar VA facilities and Vet Centers.